PirateCodeWeb3/primary-pfp-contract/faq.md

 No.

-## Can I set my primary PFP to another address?
+## I have used delegate.cash to seperate my cold & hot wallet, are they supported by primary PFP?

-Yes, you can set your PFP to any address anytime by your token owner address.
+Yes, the primary PFP support delegate.cash to use hotwallet to set primary PFP to take 0 risk of PFP in vault.

-## I have used delegate.cash/warm.xyz to seperate my cold & hot wallet, are they supported by primary PFP?
+## Why warm.xyz not be supported?

-Yes, the primary PFP support delegate.cash and warm.xyz to use hotwallet to set primary PFP to take 0 risk of PFP in vault.
+Primary PFP will be a lego as web3 world, it's non-upgradable like delegate.cash, so people can rely on the contract onchain instead of trust the contract owner will not upgrade the code to do some bad thing, warm.xyz contract is upgradable, so it is not supported.

 ## What if I sold my primary PFP?